neutron-org/neutron-docs/docs/neutron/distribution/messages.md

     Fund {},
     /// Claim rewards if caller has any [permissionless, but only shareholders are able to withdraw rewards] Claim {},
+    /// pause contract for specified duration [permissioned - executable only by Main DAO or Security DAO] Pause {
+        duration: u64,
+    },
+    /// Unpause contract if paused [permissioned - executable only by Main DAO] Unpause {},
 }
 ```